-TRANSITION TO REGISTERED NURSING NURS 250
+NURS 250 TRANSITION TO REGISTERED NURSING

 Transition to Registered Nursing I assists with the student's transition from Licensed Practical Nursing into an Associate Degree nursing program with the emphasis on the RN scope of practice.
-Students will focus on the RN skills and roles of the professional available for students to analyze self-behaviors that reflect the values and professional identity of the registered nurse.
+Students will focus on the RN skills and roles of the professional nurse.
+This course provides strategies for learners to succeed in a learner-centered educational environment.
+Opportunities are available for students to analyze self-behaviors that reflect the values and professional identity of the registered nurse.
 There is a lab component to the course.
 PREREQUISITES: HC 202, CHEM 106, CHEM 106L, SPCM 101, SOC 100, and MATH 114.
 CLINICAL PROGRESSION: STUDENTS MUST MAINTAIN A "C" OR BETTER IN ALL NURSING COURSES TO PARTICIPATE IN LIVE CLINICALS.
 GRADE REQUIREMENT: A MINIMUM GRADE OF "C" MUST BE EARNED IN THIS COURSE TO BE ELIGIBLE TO GRADUATE FROM THE NURSING PROGRAM OR PROGRESS INTO COURSES THAT REQUIRE THIS COURSE AS A PREREQUISITE.